Politics of Mauritania

-The first fully democratic Presidential election since 1960 occurred on 11 March 2007.
-The election was the final transfer from military to civilian rule following the military coup in 2005.
-This was the first time the president was selected by ballot in the country's history.
-The election was won by Sidi Ould Cheikh Abdallahi, who was ousted by a military coup in 2008 and replaced by general Mohamed Ould Abdel Aziz.
+Mauritania is a presidential democracy, but has suffered from repeated military coups since its Independence in November 1960.
+For 18 years after independence, Mauritania was a one-party state under Moktar Ould Daddah.
+This was followed by decades of military rule.
+The first fully democratic presidential election in Mauritania occurred on 11 March 2007, which marked a transfer from military to civilian rule following the military coup in 2005.
+The election was won by Sidi Ould Cheikh Abdallahi, who was ousted by another military coup in 2008 and replaced by general Mohamed Ould Abdel Aziz.
+Mauritania underwent its first peaceful transition of power after the 2019 presidential election, although this was between two presidents of the ruling UPR party and former army generals.

-Personalities have long exercised an important influence in the politics of Mauritania - the effective exercise of political power in the country depends on control over resources; perceived ability or integrity; and tribal, ethnic, family, and personal considerations.
+Personalities have long exercised an important influence in the politics of Mauritania – the effective exercise of political power in the country depends on control over resources; perceived ability or integrity; and tribal, ethnic, family, and personal considerations.
 Conflict between white Moor, black Moor, and non-Moor ethnic groups, centering on language, land tenure, and other issues, continues to pose challenges to the idea of national unity.

 Political administration

 The government bureaucracy comprises traditional ministries, special agencies, and parastatal companies.
 The Ministry of Interior controls a system of regional governors and prefects modeled on the French system of local administration.
 Under this system, Mauritania has 13 regions (wilaya), including the capital district, Nouakchott.

 Control remains tightly concentrated in the executive branch of the central government, but a series of national and municipal elections since 1992 have produced some limited decentralization.

 Political history

 Mauritania achieved independence from the French colonial empire in 1960.
 After independence, President Moktar Ould Daddah, originally installed by the French, formalized Mauritania into a one-party state in 1964 with a new constitution, which set up an authoritarian presidential regime.
 Daddah's own Parti du Peuple Mauritanien (PPM) became the ruling organization.
 The President justified this decision on the grounds that he considered Mauritania unready for western-style multi-party democracy.
 Under this one-party constitution, Daddah was reelected in uncontested elections in 1966, 1971 and 1976.
 Daddah was ousted in a bloodless coup on July 10, 1978.

 A committee of military officers governed Mauritania from July 1978 to April 1992.
-A popular referendum approved the current constitution in July 1991.
+A popular referendum approved the current Constitution in July 1991.